 the light from the security lamp filled the room when the intruder entered.

 There is a significant job for the teacher in working with those pupils who think of light only in terms of a source and effect.
 The question of where light comes from in the first place will need to be posed and ideas of light travelling from source to effect introduced.

 It is an interesting shift away from common sense to consider that your living room is

 light during the day because light is travelling through it in all directions and that it only looks light because light reflects off surfaces or any dust particles in the air and passes into your eye.
 At night when it is dark the only reason it is dark is that no light is travelling through the room.
-This is one of those cases where teaching the science point of view involves making the familiar seem a bit odd!
+This is one of those cases where introducing a physics-based perspective necessarily involves making the familiar seem a bit odd.